piguman3/boludos/fscalls.md

 # File system syscalls

+- Note: More read and write fs instructions will be added in the future for ease of use (Read all, write X bytecount)

+- Another note: The `f` macro will be used a lot here, so learn how it works first!

 Syscalls for interacting with ComputerCraft's file system.
 Like CC's file system, all paths are absolute, which is why many syslib functions include a "currentDir" parameter for ease of use.

 Opened file handles are stored in a "file slot" table.
 To interact with most of the functions regarding file manipulation you will need to know the file slot of the file you have opened.